 Ten CDs on Flying Fish, Windham Hill, Rounder and Sugarhouse Records, his victory in the US National Fingerstyle Championship, his books, DVD’s, videos, magazine articles, and endorsements all testify to Chris’s standing as one of the elite solo guitar composers, arrangers, and performers of the day.

-- Close and Personal Friends, Chris’s new CD is now out, and drawing raves from both his audiences and the guitar press.
+- Close and Personal Friends, Chris’s new CD, is drawing raves from both his audiences and the guitar press.
 It’s the second release that focuses on his arranging chops rather than his formidable compositional skills.

-- Morning Thunder, his concert/interview DVD, was released in March, 2011 by Stefan Grossman’s Vestapol Video Guitar Artistry DVD series.
+- Morning Thunder, his concert/interview DVD is available on Stefan Grossman’s Vestapol Video Guitar Artistry DVD series.
 This DVD features 15 pieces from Chris’s January, 2010 concert for the International Guitar Series in Grand Rapids, Michigan, interspersed with short interview segments details Chris’s background, compositional and arranging approach, unorthodox guitar gear and techniques, and his choices of instruments.

-- Ladybug Stomp, his 2007 release, returned Chris to his compositional roots. with eleven striking new original pieces, and a sweet closing duet with the late Artie Traum- the classic Stephen Foster piece, “Hard Times (Come Again No More).”
+- Ladybug Stomp, his prior release, returns Chris to his compositional roots. with eleven striking new original pieces, and a sweet closing duet with the late Artie Traum- the classic Stephen Foster piece, “Hard Times (Come Again No More).”

-- The Chris Proctor Collection, his 2004 release, sported newly-recorded versions of 16 of his favorite and most popular original pieces into the acoustic limelight once again.
+- The Chris Proctor Collection, his most popular release of original compositions, sports newly-recorded versions of 16 of his favorite and most popular original pieces into the acoustic limelight once again.

-- Under the Influence, Chris’s 2001 release from Sugarhouse Records, showcased his unique talent for arranging, with new spins on familiar pieces from Chris’s musical background in folk, classical, jazz, and pop traditions.
+- Under the Influence, Chris’s all-time best seller on Sugarhouse Records, showcases his unique talent for arranging, with new spins on familiar pieces from Chris’s musical background in folk, classical, jazz, and pop traditions.

-- Taylor Guitars of El Cajon, CA, produced the “Chris Proctor Signature Model” guitar, a custom instrument with a unique package of structural features and electronics, all designed to his specifications.
-This guitar was in honor of Chris’s 20+ years as senior clinician for Taylor.
+- Taylor Guitars of El Cajon, CA, produced 100 “Chris Proctor Signature Model” guitars, a custom instrument with a unique package of structural features and electronics, all designed to his specifications, in honor of Chris’s 20+ years as the original and senior clinician for Taylor Guitars.

 - Windham Hill Records included Chris’s music on two of their prestigious releases, The Windham Hill Guitar Sampler, which contains Chris’s classic, “The Emperor’s Choice,” and Sounds of Wood and Steel III. has featured his “Ozymandias.”

-- Acoustic Guitar released two “Best of Year” book/CD volumes, Fingerstyle Guitar Masterpieces, which contains Chris’s stellar arrangements of “California Dreamin’” and “Painted Black,” and Southbound, which included his amazing “Tap Room.”
+- Acoustic Guitar magazine has released two “Best of Year” book/CD volumes, Fingerstyle Guitar Masterpieces, which contains Chris’s stellar arrangements of “California Dreamin'” and “Painted Black,” and Southbound, which included his amazing “Tap Room.”

-- Homespun Videos produced two instructional DVD’s that continue to sell strongly- Contemporary Fingerstyle Workshop with Chris Proctor, and Techniques for Contemporary 12-String Guitar, to strong critical and popular response.
+- Homespun Videos produced Chris’s two instructional DVD’s that continue to sell strongly- Contemporary Fingerstyle Workshop with Chris Proctor, and Techniques for Contemporary 12-String Guitar.

 As critical commentary (go to the critiques page for details) demonstrates, Chris’s live and recorded work attracts high praise from music critics and reviewers.
 More to the point, he’s a favorite of guitar and music lovers, who know that all you really have to do is listen- and enjoy.